dorukgunveren/dorukgunveren/README.md

 ## Hello!
 My name is Doruk Gunveren, and I am currently a student at Cemberlitas Anatolian High School in Istanbul, Turkey.
-I am actively pursuing personal and academic growth in the field of software development, with a particular focus on image processing technologies.
+I am actively pursuing personal and academic growth in the field of software development, with a particular focus on image processing and computer vision technologies.
 This area—encompassing object detection, pattern recognition, and artificial intelligence integration—enables me to address real-world challenges through innovative and technical solutions.

 I currently serve as a software developer for four FRC (FIRST Robotics Competition) teams and one VEX Robotics team.
 These roles have allowed me to strengthen not only my technical proficiency but also my problem-solving abilities, teamwork, and leadership skills in collaborative and dynamic environments.